 - More Linville Gorge Things to Do and Hikes (Our Picks and Related Posts)

 Note: This is different than Table Rock State Park in South Carolina.
 Be careful not to confuse it with other state parks.

 Table Rock Mountain Overview

 Table Rock Mountain is a picturesque peak, with a distinct and seemingly flat top from a distance.
 You can see it from many spots in the Linville Gorge, including Wiseman’s View, and the mountain is also viewable from downtown Morganton and some spots on the Blue Ridge Parkway.

 You can reach the top via a strenuous, not technical trail.

 On a clear day, you can see ridges for miles and miles!
-We’ll share more details about the Table Rock Mountain hike shortly.
+We’ll share more details about the Table Rock Mountain Trail shortly.